SowmiahNadar/Clothing-and-Accessory-Recommendation-System/README.md

 - scikit-learn - Scikit-learn is a free software machine learning library for the Python programming language.
 - opencv-python - OpenCV is a huge open-source library for computer vision, machine learning, and image processing.

+## Dataset
+dataset text file has its link where its directed towards kaggle

+## Installation

+Use pip to install the requirements.

+--bash
+pip install -r requirements.txt

+## Usage

+To run the web server, simply execute streamlit with the main recommender app:

+--bash
+streamlit run main.py